PowerMops/powermops-site/src/routes/pmops/Classes-6.md

-Mops defines a generic Control class, which is a subclass of View, and then has subclasses for the different kinds of standard control&mdash;Button, Checkbox, RadioButton, Vscroll and Hscroll.
+Mops defines a generic Control class, which is a subclass of View, and then has subclasses for the different kinds of standard control---Button, Checkbox, RadioButton, Vscroll and Hscroll.

 Since a control is a view, in order to use controls within your application, you must use a Window+ or a subclass of Window+, since these are necessary to support views.

 As is the case with other Toolbox objects (such as Windows) control objects have a dual identity.
-Part of the control\'s data is maintained by the Toolbox on the heap, and can be accessed by the application via a handle.
-If you were writing in a conventional language, such as C or Pascal, you would consider the handle to be the control, and you would have to build a lot of structure into your code to support the user\'s selection of the various parts of the control.
-Mops, on the other hand, combines the control\'s Toolbox related data with its own View related data to comprise a single object that contains all it needs to know about managing the various actions that can occur.
+Part of the control's data is maintained by the Toolbox on the heap, and can be accessed by the application via a handle.
+If you were writing in a conventional language, such as C or Pascal, you would consider the handle to be the control, and you would have to build a lot of structure into your code to support the user's selection of the various parts of the control.
+Mops, on the other hand, combines the control's Toolbox related data with its own View related data to comprise a single object that contains all it needs to know about managing the various actions that can occur.
 You need only instantiate and initialize the object properly, and it takes care of the